david415/aez/README.md

 golang components code from Yawning's AEZ implementation are also ported here to rust.

-# unsafe

-Therefore this crate is a mix of safe rust code and unsafe rust code which wraps some assembler which is most definitely unsafe.
+This crate is a mix of safe rust code and unsafe rust code which wraps some assembler which is most definitely unsafe.

+# status

+This is a work-in-progress and is NOT ready for use.

 # warning